 This peculiar looking algae may also be called marimo, which is a japanese word that literally translates to “ball seaweed”.
 The moss balls are no alien eggs but rather a specie of filamentous green algae (Cladophora) that grows into the shape of round balls.
 They may be found in lakes in for example Iceland, Scotland and Japan.
 Today they have become popular in fish tanks and you can order your very own moss ball online if you’d like to have one at home.

-During inventories within the SEAmBOTH project area, divers have found the moss balls at deeper bottoms constisting of hard surfaces such as rocks and stones.
+During inventories within the SEAmBOTH project area, divers have found the moss balls at deeper bottoms consisting of hard surfaces such as rocks and stones.
 It is difficult for other plants to grow in the deeper, darker waters on hard surfaces where they have difficulties attaching themselves to the bottom.
-The moss ball on the other hand favours these conditions and is often the dominating specie in these areas.
+The moss ball on the other hand favors these conditions and is often the dominating specie in these areas.

 Written by Linnea Bergdahl, County Administrative Board of Norrbotten